Assistant Professor, Department of Religious Studies and Theology, Georgian Court University

 PhD, Historical Theology (Modern Christianity), Saint Louis University, 2016

 I am a Catholic historical theologian whose primary research explores how rediscovering women's voices from history explicitly as theological voices can help us understand women's roles in the Church today.
 Methodologically, I am interested in understanding how historical context and theological development give a necessary foundation for theological questions and challenges raised today.

-Additionally, I currently serve as co-chair of the American Academy of Religion's Religion in Europe Unit and as co-editor for the blog WIT: Women in Theology.
+I currently serve as co-editor for the blog WIT: Women in Theology.